 - In the event of the HEO participant’s qualifying parent’s death, the participant will remain eligible for the duration of their original eligibility in the program so long as the student maintains the GPA requirement.

 - The HEO participant’s cumulative GPA must be 2.75 or higher.

-- The HEO participant must give approval to Human Resource Services to access his or her student records to determine his or her cumulative GPA.
+- The HEO participant must give approval to UFHR to access their student records to determine their cumulative GPA.

 - The participant’s future benefit will be prorated to reflect any credit hours earned while GPA ineligible.

 - The University will not retroactively compensate the participant for any credit hours attempted while GPA ineligible

 - The HEO participant will continue to be eligible for the program through the end of the calendar year in which the child turns 26 years of age.

 - HEO participants may attend school part-time in this program; however, the total obligation of the University for each HEO participant will not exceed 132 credit hours.